 Human movement data for Asia.
 Mobility matrices for Asia were inferred from data from Chinese users of Baidu, the largest location-based service (LBS) in China.
 Baidu offers a large variety of apps and software for mobile devices and personal computers, mostly for online searching.
 We extracted global positioning system (GPS) data from 23 April 2013 to 30 April 2014 (about 400 million users in China).
 The raw data were collected at the county level (n=2,959) and aggregated to the prefecture level (345 prefectures).
 We then estimated daily flows of people between each pair of counties and aggregated this information per year.
 Movement is recorded in the Baidu data such that on each day, if a user was observed at locations $A \rightarrow B \rightarrow C$ , then $A \rightarrow B$ and $A \rightarrow C$ are counted, which may produce biased population flow estimates.
-To explore potential bias in the data, we compared the data derived from Baidu to a complete dataset of taxi-based GPS locations in the capital city of Hunan province, covering a 1-week period (full details below).
-The correlation of origin-to-destination flows in the city between the Baidu data and the complete taxi GPS data was very high ( $R^2$ = 0.99).
+To explore potential bias in the data, we compared the capital city of Hunan province, covering a 1-week period (full details below).
+The correlation of origin-to-destination flows in the city between the Baidu data and the complete taxi GPS data was very high ( $R^2$ =0.99).